-Figure 10.
+Figure 9.
 Top view of the Kristineberg Mine infrastructure with this year's drill holes highlighted in blue.
-Rävliden North shown in upper left.
+Rävliden North in the top left.

 3.10 Mineral processing and metallurgical testing

 Metallurgical testing is carried out in Kristineberg in order to test the properties of the mineralisation and its suitability for processing into a concentrate that can be profitably sold.